 Excel ships with quite a few add-ins, and you can purchase or download many third-party add-ins from online services.
-My Power Utility Pak is an example of an add-in.
+My Power Utility Pak is an example of an add-in (use the coupon in the back of the book to order a copy at a discounted price).